asand017/-sed-tutorial/README.md

 **NOTE:** *sed* requires some sort of input to function.
 This input can come from a pipe or it can be passed in as shown in the *sed* declaration.

+Ultimately, as long as *sed* has everything it needs to

 ####When To Use it
 The *sed* command is hilariously underused by most programmers for purposes outside of string